JWfacts makes it as simple as possible to determine if Jehovah's Witnesses have "the truth."

-Core to the belief that only Jehovah's Witnesses have the truth is that you need to belong to God's organisation, which is represented by the Faithful and Discreet Slave; the Governing Body.
-Yet neither the word organisation nor term Governing Body appear in the Bible, and the concept of a slave is reliant on a parable.
+Core is the need to belong to God's organisation, which is represented by the Faithful and Discreet Slave; the Governing Body.
+Yet neither the word organisation nor term Governing Body appear in the Bible, and the concept of the slave is reliant on a parable.

 This site concentrates on three areas:

 - With a history of significant errors and changes, can God be directing the Watchtower Society?

 - Is the Watchtower honest when quoting secular sources and presenting its history?